Phate6660/dotfiles/README.md

 │       └── wal
 ├── .config
 │   ├── bspwm
-│   │   └── bspwmrc -- bspwm configuration, basically a shell script and it needs to executable │   ├── cava
+│   │   └── bspwmrc -- bspwm configuration, basically a shell script and it needs to be executable │   ├── cava
 │   │   └── config
 │   ├── dunst